ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload

 Three workloads are shown.
-Each workload is an independently addressable software entity that may consist of one or more running instances executed for a specific purpose.
+Each workload is an independently addressable software entity that may consist of one or more workload instances at runtime.
 Workloads obtain their identity credentials from a Credentials Service (1) and use them to authenticate to other workloads and systems in the process of sending and receiving requests to and from external systems or other internal workloads.

 * Gateway Service